Mammoth (ride): Experience

-Dispatch to Third Drop

-The ride begins with riders facing away from Bakuli.
-After dispatch, the boat travels up a slight incline where it waits until there is adequate spacing between it and the boat in front of it.
-When the ride's system has determined there is adequate spacing between the boats, the boat moves forward and onto the conveyor belt lift hill.
-While on the lift hill, riders will pass under one of the ride's drops and over two of its inclines.
-At the top of the lift hill, the boat moves from the conveyor belt onto the fiberglass.
+Upon dispatch, the boat travels enters the conveyor belt lift hill.
+At the top of the lift hill, the boat moves from the conveyor belt onto the fiberglass slide.
 At this point the boat makes a right turn before entering the ride's initial 32 ft drop at a 45° angle.
-Following the descent, the boat is rocketed back uphill by the first of six linear induction motors.
+Following the descent, the boat is sent back uphill by the first of six linear induction motors.
 The boat crests the hill and makes a left turn, in preparation for a dropping, right-hand, hairpin turn.
-At the bottom of the dropping hairpin turn, the boat is sent uphill for a second time before making another descent.
+At the bottom of the turn, the boat is sent uphill for a second time before making another descent.

-Third Drop to End

 At the bottom of the third drop the boat passes under the lift hill and is launched uphill a third time.
 The boat turns left before it drops down under the lift hill.
 At this point the boat glides uphill and into a left-hand, 270° turn.
 The boat then travels downhill before going back uphill, this time over the lift hill.
 After going down hill and uphill one more time, the boat enters a right-turning helix.
 Once the boat has navigated the helix, it makes a left turn before dropping a final time.
 At the conclusion of the drop it lands in a splash pool of water, floating in a current with mild rapids for several yards before making a left turn to line up with the end-of-the-ride conveyor belt.
-The final conveyor belt brings the boat into the station, at which time riders unload.

-Operation

-Mammoth operates with water and in heavily wooded areas.
-Due to these factors, Mammoth closes when there is lightning or high wind in Holiday World's immediate area.
+The boat then returns to the station.